Approximation, interpolation, and lifting on the unit ball

-Note that the statement that a contractive module map $X$ acting on a quotient module admits a lift means, as usual, that there exists a Schur function $\vp \in \cls(\B^n)$ such that $X = S_\vp$.
+Note that the statement that a contractive module map $X$ acting on a quotient module admits a lift means, as usual, the existence of a Schur function $\vp \in \cls(\B^n)$ such that $X = S_\vp$.
 If $\vp$ lies merely in $\cla$ (and is not necessarily a Schur function), then we say that $X$ admits a lift to $\cla$ (in this case, $X$ is not necessarily contractive).

-Let $X \in \clb(\clq)$ be a module map.
-In what follows, we will always write (suppressing $X$, as it will be clear from the context)
+Let $X \in \clb(\clq)$ be a module map (recall that module maps are always assumed to be nonzero).
+Define

+In what follows, we will suppress the subscript and simply write $\psi$ (as $X$ will be clear from the context).
+This function